C. E. M. Joad: Marriage

 In May 1915 Joad married Mary White, and they bought a home in Westhumble, near Dorking, in Surrey.
 The village, formerly home to Fanny Burney, was near to the founder of the Fabian Society, Beatrice Webb.
-Joad was so fearful of conscription that he fled to Snowdonia, Wales, until it was safe to return.
+Joad evaded conscription by fleeing to Snowdonia, Wales.
 After the birth of three children, Joad's marriage ended in separation in 1921.
-Joad later caused some controversy by stating his separation had caused him to abandon his feminism and instead adopt a belief in the "inferior mind" of women.
+Joad later said that his separation had caused him to abandon his feminism and instead adopt a belief in the "inferior mind" of women.

 Life after separation

 After the separation Joad moved to Hampstead in London with a student teacher, Marjorie Thomson.
 She was the first of many mistresses, all of whom were introduced as 'Mrs Joad'.
 He described sexual desire as "a buzzing bluebottle that needed to be swatted promptly before it distracted a man of intellect from higher things."
-He believed that female minds lacked objectivity, and he had no interest in talking to women who would not go to bed with him.
-By now Joad was "short and rotund, with bright little eyes, round, rosy cheeks, and a stiff, bristly beard."
-He dressed in shabby clothing as a test: if people sneered at this they were too petty to merit acquaintance.
+He believed that female minds lacked objectivity, and he had no interest in women without sexual congress.
+Joad was "short and rotund, with bright little eyes, round, rosy cheeks, and a stiff, bristly beard."

 Job interviews proved a great difficulty for Joad, due to his flippancy.
-In 1930, however, he left the civil service to become Head of the Department of Philosophy and Psychology at Birkbeck College, University of London.
-Although the department was small, he made full use of his great teaching skills.
+In 1930, he left the civil service to become Head of the Department of Philosophy and Psychology at Birkbeck College, University of London.
+The department was small and he made full use of his great teaching skills.
 He popularised philosophy, and many other philosophers were beginning to take him seriously.
-With his two books, Guide to Modern Thought (1933) and Guide to Philosophy (1936), he became a well-known figure in public society.
+With his two books, Guide to Modern Thought (1933) and Guide to Philosophy (1936), he became a well-known figure.